-On Friday, February 8, 2019, five Junior League of Tacoma members travelled to Olympia to participate in The Mockingbird Society’s Youth Advocacy Day.
-JLT members heard from youth representatives within the foster care system, many of which have experienced homelessness.
-This was a very powerful experience for our members who were partnered for the day along with students from UW Tacoma, and a Tacoma Treehouse employee (also a Junior League of Seattle member).
-The group had the opportunity to speak directly with Senator Hans Zeiger of Puyallup about the current bills the Mockingbird Society is currently focused upon as the most important to foster care and homeless youth before the upcoming Senate vote.
+Annually, the Junior League of Tacoma members travel to Olympia to participate in The Mockingbird Society’s Youth Advocacy Day.
+JLT members hear from youth representatives within the foster care system, many of which have experienced homelessness.
+It’s a very powerful experience for our members.
+The group has the opportunity to speak directly with Senator Hans Zeiger of Puyallup about the current bills the Mockingbird Society is currently focused upon as the most important to foster care and homeless youth before the upcoming Senate vote.

 On January 12, 2019, 38 community members joined the JLT Community Council in a public screening of the documentary The Homestretch, with an active and thoughtful discussion afterward